Speak With An Attorney

 Custody battles can extend a divorce by many months when the parents are unwilling to cooperate with one another.
 The court will need to analyze a variety of factors to determine what kind of custody situation is in the best interests of the child.

 Contact a Divorce Attorney in Wilmington

-If you have questions about the timing of your divorce, you should discuss your case with a Wilmington divorce lawyer as soon as possible.
+If you have questions about the timing of your divorce, you should discuss your case with a Wilmington family law attorney as soon as possible.
 A family law advocate at our firm can assess your case and help you to understand how much time likely will pass from filing your petition for divorce to having your divorce granted.
-Contact Speaks Law Firm, PC to learn more.
+Contact Speaks Family Law to learn more.
+Call 910-507-2369.